blakkan/blakkan.github.io/_posts/2023-10-06-BackInMadrid.md

 But it's showing some wear and tear for this price (note worn-through toilet seat.)

-I suppose it was charging a premium for the location (but I was only intersted in basic accomodations.)
+I suppose it was charging a premium for the location, but I was only interested in basic accomodations.

 ![Hotel Lobby](/images/spain/2023-10-06/A/image1.jpeg){: .dropshadow }